AwkwardTurtle42/AwkwardTurtle42.github.io/CharacterCreation.markdown

 Then roll your Attributes on each Starting Equipment list to see what else you’re carrying.

+Roll each of your starting Attributes twice, then choose either combination of Flair and Item from their respective lists.
+For example if you roll your d6 STR and get a 2 and 6 you can either have a Repaired Spear or a Colorful Staff.

 ### STR (Weapons)

 | STR | Flair           | Item                    |